rdatools/rdaroot/README.md

 We do the above for 100 conforming candidate maps and pick the lowest energy plan.
 That is our approximate root map.

+We've implemented two slightly different versions of the above.

+1. The first uses spanning trees to generate the initial map (see `root_map_heuristic_1.py`).
+2. The second uses a custom front-end to generate the initial assignments (see `root_map_heuristic_2.py`).

 ## Installation

 Clone the repository: